sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

-# For letter t, information about installed packages
+# For first letter t, information about installation packages

 <details>
 <summary>taglib</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Audio Meta-Data Library
+Short desc    : Audio Meta-Data Library
 URL          : http://taglib.github.io/
-Лицензия     : LGPLv2 or MPLv1.1
+License      : LGPLv2 or MPLv1.1
-Описание     : TagLib is a library for reading and editing the meta-data of several
+Descript     : TagLib is a library for reading and editing the meta-data of several
              : popular audio formats.
 Currently it supports both ID3v1 and ID3v2 for MP3
              : files, Ogg Vorbis comments and ID3 tags and Vorbis comments in FLAC, MPC,
              : Speex, WavPack, TrueAudio files, as well as APE Tags.